samueljairaj/nexed-s-mvp/README.md

 VITE_ENVIRONMENT=staging
 ```

+## 🤖 AI Development Guidelines

+### Universal AI Rules
+This project includes comprehensive AI development guidelines in `AI-RULES.md` that should be followed by ALL AI assistants (Cursor, GitHub Copilot, Windsurf, etc.) when working on this codebase.

+The rules cover:
+- Sentry error monitoring patterns
+- React development best practices
+- Supabase integration guidelines
+- neXed-specific business rules
+- TypeScript and code quality standards

+**For AI Assistants**: Always reference `AI-RULES.md` when implementing features or fixes.

-## 🤖 CodeRabbit Integration
+### CodeRabbit Integration

-This project uses CodeRabbit for AI-powered code reviews.
+This project also uses CodeRabbit for AI-powered code reviews.

 ### Setup CodeRabbit
 1. **Install Extension**: Install CodeRabbit extension in Cursor/VS Code